nschwei/PondScum/README.md

 ## TODO
 - basic movement [x]
 - spinning in air [x]
        This is kinda jank right now and Im not sure what I want to do to make it better.
-Should I add something to reverse the spin direction
+Should I add something to reverse the spin direction (I did but I still don't really like what I did)
-- Scoring points for spinning [] (keep it super simple for now + bonus for landing upright)
+- Scoring points for spinning [x] (keep it super simple for now + bonus for landing upright)

 - score win limit []
+- limits change?
+- dialogue system [] (Just some short lines of text being said in the beginning?)

 ### How should scoring work?
 every time you complete a single rotation it should add a number of points to the counter